 How much will it cost me to go to the hospital?

-If you aren’t insured, it could cost you thousands depending on your treatment.
-If you have Dutch health insurance, this depends on how high your deductible is.
-The lowest is €395 and the highest is €885.
-If you have already used all of your excess for that year, then you will pay nothing.
+However, if you have Dutch health insurance, the total amount you’ll have to pay will depend on how high your deductible is.
+Your deductible can range from €385 to €885, and if you have already used all of your excesses for that year, then you will pay nothing.

 Different types of hospitals in the Netherlands

 Not only are there different types of insurances, but there are different types of hospitals in the Netherlands.

 These are standard hospitals that provide treatments for less specialised issues.